richteague/gofish/docs/index.rst

 which should install the necessary dependencies.
 If you have any trouble installing, please `raise an issue`_.

+If the installation went to plan you should be able to run the tutorial notebooks.

 Fishing in *uv* Space
 ^^^^^^^^^^^^^^^^^^^^^